basho/basho_docs/content/riak/kv/2.0.2/using/cluster-operations/inspecting-node.md

 developed by Basho Technologies and Riak community members.
 The code is available in the Riaknostic Github repository.

+{{% note title="Warning about `riak-admin diag` usage" %}}
+The `riak-admin diag` command should only be used after a new installation or configuration change.
+It should not be used as part of regular monitoring.
+Each time the command is run additional atoms are added to the VM's atom table, which can eventually cause the node to crash.
+{{% /note %}}

 ## Strong Consistency Stats

 Riak tabulates a variety of stats related to Riak's optional [strong consistency](../../reference/strong-consistency) feature.
 The table below lists those stats.